4627488/live777/docs/guide/recorder.md

 ```

 ::: tip
-The node_alias is optional but recommended for multi-node deployments to help Liveman identify the source of recording metadata.
+The `node_alias` is optional but recommended for multi-node deployments to help Liveman identify the source of recording metadata and correctly route requests to the appropriate Live777 node.
 :::

 ## Configuration {#config}